-The Grade Six Resource CD contains a full year of picture study, articles on the Charlotte Mason philosophy, an editable, printable planner, maps for geography, templates, and many more helpful educational materials.
+The Grade Six Resources include a full year of picture study, articles on the Charlotte Mason philosophy, an editable, printable planner, maps for geography, templates, and many more helpful educational materials.
 This grade covers:

 - Christian Studies-Scripture, Heroes of the Faith journal, and practical work (according to CM guidelines).

 - Language Arts-poetry, 18th & 19th century poets; storytelling, folk literature, grammar and language use.
 Dictation recitation and copywork are taken from readings in history and science.

 - Geography-Around the World in 80 Days, with map work focusing on the places and events mentioned in the histories, science and geography literature.

 - Science-uses the incomparable Story Book of Science, by Jean Henri Fabre to cover biology, technology, botany, astronomy, weather and chemistry.
 Study of chemistry follows.

 - Nature Study-regular work in Nature Journal.
 Using the Handbook of Nature Study, the areas of focus for each term are: 1) ants, wasps, bees; 2) mammals (wild); 3) indoor plants; 4) reptiles.

 - Picture Study-Rembrandt, Cassatt, Van Gogh, Turner.
 Grade Six Resources include all the pictures needed for study.